Sailias/bitcoin_payable/README.md

       end
     end

+#### `bitcoin_payment_paid`
+This method will be called whenever a payment is received without taking into consideration the number of confirmations from the transactions for this payment.
+If `config.allowwebhooks` is set to true, this method will be called almost instantly as transactions with zero confirmations will also set the payment as paid.
+If you need to absolutely know the payment is secure, use `bitcoin_payment_paid_and_comfirmed`.
+At the moment of calling this method, the payment will have the state `paid_in_full`.

+#### `bitcoin_payment_paid_and_comfirmed`
+This method will me called then all the transactions associated with a payment have reached the confirmations set in `config.confirmations`.
+At the moment of calling this method, the payment will have the state `confirmed`.

 ## Webhooks

-If you set `config.allowwebhooks = true` this gem will enable two webhook addresses in your app.
+If you set `config.allowwebhooks = true` this gem will enable two webhooks routes in your Rails app.
 You'll need to specify `config.webhook_port` and `config.webhook_domain`.

 The gem will install the routes:
-* bitcoin/notifytransaction *Only if config.zero_tx is set to true*
+* `bitcoin/notifytransaction`
-* bitcoin/lastblock
+* `bitcoin/lastblock`

-**This gem will subscribe all the webhooks for you so you don't need to set anything on the server offering the webhooks.**
+**This gem will manage all the webhooks suscriptions for you so you don't need to set anything on the server offering the webhooks.**

 #### `bitcoin/notifytransaction`
  This webhook endpoint will receive and store transactions that have zero confirmations, that is, that are still in the mempool.

 #### `last_block`
-This webhook will be called every new block and will be used to process the pending payments and update the currency rate.
+This webhook will be called every new block and will be used to process the pending payments and update the rates for Bitcoin or Bitcoin Cash.

-When the webhooks are enabled here is no need to process the payments with `rake bitcoin_payable:process_payments` or `rake bitcoin_payable:update_rates_for_all_pairs`.
-Aditionally by calling this webhook the rates will be updated ever `config.auto_calculate_rate_every`
+When the webhooks are enabled here is no need to process the payments with `rake bitcoin_payable:process_payments` as it'll be triggerd by the webhook `last_block` every 10 minutes.

+Additionally `last_block` will trigger `rake bitcoin_payable:update_rates_for_all_pairs` every `config.auto_calculate_rate_every` set during the configuration.

+So if webhooks are enabled this particular end point will automate every needed action without you having to set Cron jobs or any other external solution.